Puspakom offering free vehicle inspection in conjunction with Hari Raya

 SHAH ALAM (April 9): The Computerised Vehicle Inspection Centre (Puspakom) is organising a voluntary vehicle inspection for free to all drivers and private vehicle owners beginning tomorrow until April 20 in a move to ensure safe driving during Aidilfitri.

-Its chief executive officer, Mohammed Shukor Ismail vehicle owners who wish to have their vehicle checked for free can just walk in at any Puspakom branch nationwide (except for its Shah Alam, Selangor; Taman Bukit Maluri, Kuala Lumpur and Pasir Gudang, Johor branches) from 8 am to 5 pm.
+Its chief executive officer, Mohammed Shukor Ismail said vehicle owners who wish to have their vehicle checked for free can just walk in at any Puspakom branch nationwide (except for its Shah Alam, Selangor; Taman Bukit Maluri, Kuala Lumpur and Pasir Gudang, Johor branches) from 8am to 5pm.

 He said its Mobile Inspection Unit is also offering free inspections at several selected locations listed on Puspakom’s website at www.puspakom.com.my or Puspokom Sdn Bhd Facebook.